Showing posts with label New recipe. Show all posts

 ***I did not add any extra seasoning.
 Personal choice.

-Rub Delmonico with salt on both sides and (clip (I used kitchen shears)around edges of steak so ends wont curl).
+Rub Delmonico with salt on both sides and clip (I used kitchen shears)around edges of steak so ends wont curl).
 Do the salt/ clip for at least 1/2 hour to allow salt to seep into steak and refrigerate until you will be broiling.

 Broil on high 3 minutes in middle of rack.
-Rack should be the closest the the broiler.
+The Rack should be the closest the the broiler.
 If not high enough place a cookie sheet upside down and place your pan on top of the cookie sheet.
 I did it exactly as it was explained.

 The smell of steak started immediately.
 Smelled great!
 I took the pan out after 3 minutes and it looked great.
 I turned it over and cooked another 2 minutes and removed from oven.
 I then cut the steak in half to see if it was the color(light pink that we wanted).
 It was.
 If it weren't I would add another 2 minutes in increments.